osrf/gazebo_design/undo/undo.md

 ### User commands

-Some information about user commands will be kept in the server side, and thus be shared among all clients, while some information will be client-specific.

 #### Server side

-The structure kept server-side will keep information about the world state (keyframes).
+Although user commands come from clients, due to the need to store lots of data about the world state, user commands will be managed mostly by the server side.

 The server knows:

-* The state of the world before the command was executed.

-* If undo is executed, store the state of the world the moment undo was executed so it can be used by redo.
+* World states (keyframes) to be used by Undo and Redo.

-* A unique ID for the command.
+* A unique ID for each command.

-* A descriptive name for the command, such as "Translate unit_box" or "Delete unit_box".
+* Lists of commands to be done and undone, in order.

-Add a class for user commands, `physics::UserCmd`, with ``Undo` and `Redo` functions.
+There will be a class for user commands, `physics::UserCmd`, with ``Undo` and `Redo` functions.
 An object of this class will be created for each command executed by the user.

     /// \brief Class which represents a user command, which can be "undone"
     /// and "redone".